2025 MPBL season: All-Star Game

-The 2025 MPBL All-Star Game, the league's sixth overall, was take placed on September 6 at Alonte Sports Arena in Biñan, Laguna, the home arena of the Biñan Tatak Gel.
+The 2025 MPBL All-Star Game, the league's sixth overall, took place on September 6 at Alonte Sports Arena in Biñan, Laguna, the home arena of the Biñan Tatak Gel.

 Coaches

 A head coach from each division, usually from a higher-ranked team, is selected to represent their respective divisions.
 On August 26, Yong Garcia of the Abra Solid North Weavers and Eric Gonzales of the Quezon Huskers were announced as this season's all-star coaches.
-The latter will be coaching his second all-star team.
+The latter was coached his second all-star team.

 Lineups

-The starters were announced on August 25.
-In the North Division, Jaycee Marcelino was selected as an all-star starter for the fourth consecutive season and his first with the Nueva Ecija Rice Vanguards.
-Orlan Wamar of the San Juan Knights will make his third appearance as an all-star starter.
-Abra's Dave Ildefonso, Jeff Manday of the Caloocan Batang Kankaloo, and Larry Muyang of the Pampanga Giant Lanterns will all make their all-star debuts.
-In the South Division, Levi Hernandez of the Batangas City Tanduay Rum Masters will make his third all-star appearance and his first as a starter while Quezon's Ljay Gonzales will make his second appearance as a starter.
-Making their debuts in the All-Star Game will be Eric Camson of the Rizal Golden Coolers, Abdul Sawat of the Zamboanga Sikat, and Kyle Tolentino of the GenSan Warriors.
+The starters were announced on August 25, 2025.
+In the North Division, Jaycee Marcelino was selected as an all-star starter for the third time and his first with the Nueva Ecija Rice Vanguards.
+Orlan Wamar of the San Juan Knights made his third appearance as an all-star starter.
+Abra's Dave Ildefonso, Jeff Manday of the Caloocan Batang Kankaloo, and Larry Muyang of the Pampanga Giant Lanterns made their all-star debuts.

+In the South Division, Levi Hernandez of the Batangas City Tanduay Rum Masters made his third All-Star appearance and his first as a starter, while Quezon's Ljay Gonzales made his second appearance as a starter.
+Making their debut in the All-Star Game was Eric Camson of the Rizal Golden Coolers, Abdul Sawat of the Zamboanga Sikat, and Kyle Tolentino of the GenSan Warriors.

+The reserves were announced two days before the event on September 4, 2025.
+In the North Division, Robby Celiz of the Nueva Ecija Rice Vanguards made his fourth all-star appearance and his third as a reserve, while Archie Concepcion of the Pampanga Giant Lanterns made his third all-star appearance and his second as a reserve.
+Christian Fajarito of the Pasay Voyagers made his second all-star appearance and his first as a reserve.
+Arth Dela Cruz of the Ilagan Isabela Cowboys was selected as an all-star reserve for the second straight season.
+Making their All-Star debuts are Raven Gonzales and Marwin Taywan of the Abra Solid North Weavers, Michael Calisaan of the San Juan Knights, Vic Manuel of the Pangasinan Heatwaves, Mitchelle Maynes of the Bataan Risers, and Warlo Batac of Pasig City.

+In the South Division, Judel Fuentes and Ximone Sandagon of the Quezon Huskers made their second all-star appearances and their first as reserves.
+Making their All-Star debuts are Rizal's Samboy de Leon, Basilan's Alex Cabagnot, Biñan's Marc Pingris and Warren Bonifacio, Zamboanga's JP Cauilan, Mindoro's Ino Comboy, Cebu's Jun Manzo, and Muntinlupa's Marvin Hayes.